Full-time undergraduate (2 years, 3 years, 4 years with foundation year, 4 years with placement)

 You’re looking for a course that excites and interests you.
 But it needs to enhance your employment prospects too.
-Our full-time Tourism Management degree will do just that.
+Our full-time Business with Tourism degree will do just that.
 Study in Cambridge, a top tourist destination, and learn on the ground – getting involved in local projects and building up your experience.
 You’ll graduate with practical skills, a sound knowledge of the tourism industry, the ability to adapt to trends, and industry contacts that will benefit you throughout your career.

 Your eyes are wide to the world around you, and you know there’s opportunities for you out there – it’s just knowing where to start.
-Your curiosity and excitement will power your journey, and our Tourism Management course will guide you.
+Your curiosity and excitement will power your journey, and our Business with Tourism course will guide you.
 The knowledge and holistic understanding you’ll gain here will kick off your career and be the rock base on which you’ll develop your vision.

 Our course content and teaching style are fuelled by a forward-thinking approach.
 You’ll explore how the tourism industry is impacted by other disciplines, such as sociology, geography, sustainability, economics and business management.
 Our modules cover project management, marketing, accounting for managers, and give you a chance to acquire the kind of business skills you’ll need in real world.
 Don’t count on passive learning; you’ll be involved in a variety of relevant activities such as calculating your personal carbon footprint and exploring your own impact on the environment.
 Your study experience will be enhanced by the backdrop of a city so relevant in this industry.